Are Heterogeneous Graph Neural Networks Truly Effective for Node Classification? A Causal Perspective: Introduction

 Our empirical results lead to two main conclusions.
-First, model architecture and complexity have no causal influence on performance.
-After comprehensive hyperparameter tuning, RGCN~\cite{schlichtkrull2018modeling} achieves better results than other HGNN baselines, indicating that the advantage is not attributable to architectural design itself.
-Second, causal effect analysis shows that heterogeneous information plays a decisive role.
-Collapsing the graph into a homogeneous projection leads to a marked drop in accuracy.
-This decline arises because the removal of heterogeneous information weakens key structural signals by reducing homophily and diminishing the local–global distribution discrepancy, which lowers the separability of node classes and consequently increases misclassification.
-Together, these findings establish that the causal advantage of HGNNs originates from the structural information carried by heterogeneity rather than from model complexity.
+First, model architecture and complexity have no causal influence on {node classification} performance.
+After comprehensive hyperparameter tuning, RGCN~\cite{schlichtkrull2018modeling} achieves better results than most HGNN baselines, indicating that the advantage is not attributable to architectural design itself.
+Second, heterogeneous information plays a positive role in node classification under a fixed model architecture.
+Compared with the homogeneous reference structure, introducing heterogeneous relation information consistently improves performance, and the mediation analysis shows that this improvement is transmitted primarily through two class-relevant structural factors: homophily and local--global distribution discrepancy.
+These factors make local neighborhoods more label-consistent and more distinguishable from the global label distribution, thereby improving node separability.
+Together, these findings establish that{, for node classification,} the advantage of HGNNs originates mainly from the structural information carried by heterogeneity rather than from model complexity alone.

-In summary, our main contributions are as follows: \begin{itemize} \item We present the most comprehensive benchmark to date for heterogeneous graph learning, covering 20 HGNN baselines across 21 datasets under a unified evaluation protocol. \item We establish that model architecture and complexity have no causal effect on node classification performance, showing that performance gains cannot be attributed to architectural design. \item We identify that heterogeneous information has a positive causal effect on performance by strengthening structural signals, particularly homophily and the difference between local and global label distributions. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We present the most comprehensive benchmark to date for heterogeneous graph {node classification}, covering 20 HGNN baselines across 21 datasets under a unified evaluation protocol. \item {We establish that model architecture and complexity have no causal effect on node classification performance}, showing that performance gains cannot be attributed to architectural design alone. \item We identify that heterogeneous information has a positive causal effect on {node classification} performance by strengthening class-relevant structural signals, primarily homophily and the difference between local and global label distributions. \end{itemize}